PrioritySoftware/PrioritySoftware.github.io/_sdk/Encrypting-Data.md

 field; you may have to allow for overflow into another line.
 This is demonstrated with the INTDATA1 field in the example below.

+{% include alert.html content="<p><strong>Important:</strong>  If you run the <strong>Reset Priority Connect Data</strong> program, this will regenerate your encryption key and you will no longer be able to decrypt data that is currently encrypted.</p>" %}

 The following example demonstrates encryption and decryption.
 You can run it in WINDBI to better understand the functionality.